yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/BG-Setup-K3.rst

 The easiest way to get access to the source code is by downloading and installing the Processor SDK Linux.
-Once installed, the source code is included in the SDK at the path :file:`<path to tisdk>/board-support`.
+Once installed, the source code is in the SDK at the path :file:`<path to tisdk>/board-support`.
 For your convenience the sources also includes git repositories including commit history.